Harvard Track and Field Recruiting Standards

 *Athletes interested in being recruited for cross country will be evaluated on their performances at the State Championships, Foot Locker and Nike Regional/National Competitions as well as their performances on the track.

 These benchmarks should be viewed as practical recruiting guidance — not guaranteed cutoffs.
 At the Division I level, coaches evaluate more than just raw marks.
-Progression, academic profile, roster need, event-group fit, and timing all play a major role in whether an athlete is a true recruiting fit for Fordham.
+Progression, academic profile, roster need, event-group fit, and timing all play a major role in whether an athlete is a true recruiting fit for Harvard.

 Frequently Asked Questions About Harvard Track and Field Recruiting